Olympics-Dissent grows as IOC battles to keep Tokyo Games on track

 The IOC has remained committed to staging the Tokyo Games as planned from July 24-Aug.
 9, saying on Tuesday after a meeting with international sports federations that measures against the virus were delivering results.

-The coronavirus has so far killed more than 7,500 people and infected about 200,000, with the epicentre now in Europe.
+The coronavirus has so far killed more than 8,200 people and infected over 200,000, with the epicentre now in Europe.

 The Olympic body has refused to publicly consider cancellation or postponement as possible options, even as other major events including soccer's Euro 2020 and Copa America and the French Open tennis grand slam announced postponements on Tuesday.